winglang/docsite/example_versioned_docs/version-latest/06-ifelse.md

 keywords: [Wing language, example]
 ---

 Flow control can be done with if/else statements.
-The if statement is optionally followed by else if and else.
+The `if` statement is optionally followed by any number of `else if` clauses and a final `else` clause.

 ```js playground title="main.w"
 if (7 % 2 == 0) {